MuseScore 4 supports the following screen readers on each operating system:

 |F2 or Alt+Shift+E||Edit selected element.
 This is the keyboard equivalent of double-clicking on an element with the mouse.
 It enables you to edit text objects, including lyrics, dynamics, and tempo markings.
 It also enables you to adjust the length of line elements such as hairpins, slurs, and voltas (use the Tab key to change which end of the line you are adjusting).
 When you are done editing, press Esc to return to Normal mode.|

 Other aspects of keyboard navigation are described on pages throughout this handbook.
+All score navigation and manipulation shortcuts can be modified in Preferences.

 The following accessibility tutorials are designed to get you up and running with MuseScore, using your keyboard and screen reader.
 They don't cover every aspect of the program, but they should give you a solid foundation that will enable you can take full advantage of the rest of this Handbook.